-In January 2021, we entered into a credit and security agreement with certain banks that provided for a secured revolving credit facility under which we may borrow up to an aggregate of \$25 million and, subject to certain conditions, may be increased to up to \$45 million.
-We currently have no outstanding borrowings.
-See Note 12: Financing Arrangements in the notes of our consolidated financial statements for more information.
+In October 2023, we entered into the Credit Agreement with certain lenders that provided for a secured revolving credit facility under which we may borrow up to an aggregate of \$30.0 million and, subject to certain conditions, may be increased to up to \$50.0 million.
+As of January 31, 2024, we have \$16.0 million of outstanding borrowings and were in compliance with all loan covenants, including having liquidity of \$10 million and trailing four-quarter recurring revenue of \$180 million at that date.